RESEARCH AND TEACHING INTERESTS

 Articles and Book Chapters

 “Diligentissumus investigator antiquitatis?
-‘Antiquarianism’ and historical evidence between Republican Rome and the early modern Republic of Letters” Submitted to editors for volume on Historical Evidence and Historiography in Republican Rome, edited by Christopher Smith and Kaj Sandberg, Brill, 2018: 137-156.
+‘Antiquarianism’ and historical evidence between Republican Rome and the early modern Republic of Letters” In Omnium annalium monumenta: Historical Writing and Historical Evidence in Republican Rome, edited by Christopher Smith and Kaj Sandberg, Brill, 2018: 137-156.

 “Mercury and Materialism: Images of Mercury and the Tabernae of Pompeii” Submitted to editors for volume on Hermes and Mercury.

 “Glycera’s Goddess (Horace Ode 1.30)” Albert’s Anthology, Cambridge, MA: Department of the Classics, Harvard.
 2017: 107-108.

 “Review: Jörg Rüpke, Religion in Republican Rome: Rationalization and Ritual Change” American Journal of Philology 134.3 (2013): 510-514.

 “Review: Gallia, A.B.
 Remembering the Roman Republic: culture, politics and history under the Principate” Mnemosyne 66.2 (2013): 353-356.

 “Sulpicia, Augustan poet,” “Sulpicia, Flavian poet,” “T. Vestricius Spurinna” and “Cornelius Fuscus” for The Encyclopedia of Ancient History, eds.
 R. Bagnall, K. Brodersen, C. Champion, A. Erskine and S. Huebner (Oxford: Wiley-Blackwell, 2012).

 “Review: James H. Richardson and Federico Santangelo (eds.), Priests and State in the Roman World” Journal of Religion in Europe 5.4 (2012): 528-530.

 University of California, Berkeley, Department of Classics